default-writer/c-json-parser/docs/json-parsing-and-representation/README.md

 - The parser reuses slices of the original JSON string for strings, booleans, and numbers to avoid copying.
 - Arrays and objects dynamically resize their internal buffers as elements are added.
 - When setting object keys with [json_object_set_take_key](hhttps://nextdocs.ai/github/default-writer/c-json-parser/80075), the module takes ownership of the key slice and the associated value, managing duplicate keys by replacing existing entries.
-- The [json_free](hhttps://nextdocs.ai/github/default-writer/c-json-parser/80075) function recursively frees all allocated memory, including nested arrays, objects, and the `json_value` wrappers themselves.
+- The `json_free` function recursively frees all allocated memory for nested arrays and objects, and returns the `json_value` structures to a memory pool.

 ## Key Functionalities and Workflow